 The W111 series are some of the most coveted cars ever built by Mercedes-Benz with no slow down in market demand.
 With just over 1,200 280SE V8 Cabriolets ever produced, it makes this example a certain rarity amongst its breed.
 This luxurious convertible has the performance you want in a sports car while awarding the user with surrounding comfort.
 Offered with the sale of this car is the documented service history, spare wheel, and jack.
 A fantastic opportunity to acquire a 280SE 3.5 that is purposeful in its current condition to be used and enjoyed and with room for improvement in the coming years.

 New website coming soon!
-Please e-mail or call for more photos and documentation.
+Please visit www.LBILimited.com for additional photos and documentation.
 Worldwide shipping is available upon request.
-Follow us on Instagram and Facebook @LBILimited.com.
-Amco Motor Sales doing business as LBI Limited.
+Follow us on Instagram and Facebook @LBILimited.